Janssen Pharmaceuticals: COVID-19 vaccine development

 On 27 March 2020, the U.S. Biomedical Advanced Research and Development Authority (BARDA) allocated $456 million for J&J (Janssen) to develop a vaccine against the novel coronavirus.

 In China

 Janssen Pharmaceuticals was the first Western pharmaceutical company to set up a pharmaceutical factory in the People's Republic of China.

 In 1976, Paul Janssen met Ma Haide (born George Shafik Hatem), a Lebanese-American doctor who had started working in China in 1933.
 After three days of meetings, the two agreed to bring a modernized pharmaceutical business to China.
 When Deng Xiaoping opened China to the West in 1978, Janssen sent Paul Appermont and Joos Horsten to set up the project.

-In 1983, Janssen signed a cooperation contract to modernize production in an old chemical factory in the city of Hanzhong, in Shaanxi province.
-This factory would soon produce the active compound of some Janssen products, such as mebendazole.
-In 1985, now operating as Xian-Janssen Pharmaceuticals, a new large factory was opened in the city of Xi'an, also in Shaanxi province.
+In 1983, Janssen signed a cooperative contract to modernize production in an old chemical factory in the city of Hanzhong, in Shaanxi.
+This factory would soon produce the active compound of Janssen products such as mebendazole.
+In 1985, operating as Xian-Janssen Pharmaceuticals, a large factory was opened in the city of Xi'an, also in Shaanxi province.